 Active Living Donor Programs

-We offer living donor programs for kidney and liver transplants, as well as paired donor exchange for kidney transplant.
+We offer living donor programs for kidney, liver, and intestinal transplants, and paired donor exchange for kidney transplants.
 These options can lengthen organ life, reduce wait times, and result in faster recovery and fewer complications after surgery.

 National Recognition